Durable Human (2 book series)

 Parent Resources

-Watch an interview of an American mother who came forward after discovering information on this post to tell the story of how her 14-month-old son developed and overcame screen-induced syndrome.
+You can watch an interview with an American mother who came forward after discovering information on this post to tell the story of how her 14-month-old son developed and overcame screen-induced syndrome.

-This site has links to research and researchers.
+AutismandScreens.org has links to research, researchers, and resources.

 Finally, in this simple online course, I teach parents why and how to create loving bonds with their babies and toddlers as well as to maximize their brain development and language learning.